Export content to HTML | CS6 & CS5.5

 Image Alignment and Spacing

-Specify the image alignment, left, center, right, and the top and bottom padding.
+Specify the image alignment, left, center, right, and the space before and space after.

 Lets you choose whether the optimized images in your document are converted to GIF, JPEG, or PNG.
 Choose Automatic to let InDesign decide which format to use in each instance.
 Choosing PNG disables the image compression settings.; use PNG for lossless images or for images that include transparency.